Richard Drax: Family

-His first wife (divorced 1997) was Zara Legge-Bourke, younger sister of the royal nanny Tiggy Legge-Bourke, relations of the Earl of Dartmouth.
-Drax married his second wife; Eliza, daughter of Commander James Dugdale RN (related to David Cameron) in 1998.
+His first wife was Zara Legge-Bourke, younger sister of the royal nanny Tiggy Legge-Bourke, relations of the Earl of Dartmouth.
+They divorced in 1997.
+Drax married his second wife; Eliza, daughter of Commander James Dugdale, in 1998.
 Drax since married his third wife, Norwegian-born Elsebet Bødtker, and has four children in total.

 At least six of his ancestors, including John Samuel Wanley Sawbridge Erle-Drax and the 17th Lord Dunsany, were Members of Parliament for Dorset and Gloucestershire between the 1680s and 1880s.
-A cousin is the 19th and present Lord Dunsany.

 Family links to historical slavery

 A 2020 investigation by The Guardian found that Richard Drax still owns and grows sugar on the same Drax Hall Estate in Barbados that made the family's fortune.
-Over 200 years, 30,000 slaves died at this and the other Drax plantations, according to Professor Sir Hilary Beckles, Chair of CARICOM's Reparations Commission.
-"The Drax family has done more harm and violence to the black people of Barbados than any other", he said.
+Over 200 years, 30,000 slaves died at this and the other Drax plantations, according to Professor Sir Hilary Beckles, Chair of CARICOM's Reparations Commission, who has said: "The Drax family has done more harm and violence to the black people of Barbados than any other."

-The Barbados Government is seeking reparations from Drax for his ancestors' involvement in slavery.
-The Reparations Commission wants Drax Hall to be returned to Barbados, to be made into a museum.
-If this request is refused, the government intends to take the matter to an international arbitration court.
+In 2023, the Barbados Government announced it was seeking reparations from Drax for his ancestors' involvement in slavery.
+The Reparations Commission wanted Drax Hall to be returned to Barbados, to be made into a museum.
+However, in 2024, the case was dropped due to public opposition to the proposed purchase.

+In 2025, Paul Lashmar published the book Drax of Drax Hall: How One British Family Got Rich (and Stayed Rich) from Sugar and Slavery, with an introduction by David Olusoga.